-This river made a bunch of lists and it looks like a pretty awesome spot, but so many photos we saw of the river were edited to make the water look extremely blue.
-We came expecting an awesome spot but found that those blogger/Instagrammers had photoshopped a normal brown river to blue, go figure.
+This river made a bunch of lists, and it looks like a pretty awesome spot, but so many photos we saw of the river were edited to make the water look extremely blue.
+We came expecting an awesome spot but found that those bloggers/Instagrammers had photoshopped a normal brown river to blue, go figure.

-That being said there is an awesome rope swing off a bent palm tree that makes for some fun photographs.
-Plus the river is a pretty magical place that makes for a worthwhile stop.
+That being said, there is an awesome rope swing off a bent palm tree that makes for some fun photographs.
+The river is a magical place that makes for a worthwhile stop.

 Location: Maasin River